 After being signed in to the developer portal, the creation of an application may be required to receive client credentials for communication with the API in addition to the eIDAS certificate.

-Commonly you have to provide the name, description and platform of the application.
-Additionally, you may be asked to fill in redirect URL (in case of Redirect SCA), application type, programming language, upload application or company logo, etc.
+Commonly you have to provide the name, description, and platform of the application.
+Additionally, you may be asked to fill in the redirect URL (in case of Redirect SCA), application type, programming language, upload application or company logo, etc.